 Specific laws vary by state, but sexual assault generally refers to any crime in which the offender subjects the victim to sexual touching that is unwanted and offensive.
 These crimes can range from sexual groping or assault/battery, to attempted rape.
 All states prohibit sexual assault, but the exact definitions of the crimes that fall within the category of sexual assault differ from state to state.
 The laws share some basic elements, but the structures, wording and scope of sexual assault offenses vary considerably, so always check your local statutes for specific questions.

 Proving Sexual Assault Charges

 In general, sexual assault is involuntary sexual contact that occurs through the actor's use of force, coercion or the victim's incapacitation.
-The law will consider the victim incapacitated if they do not have the mental ability to understand the nature of the sexual acts, or if they are physically incapable of indicating their unwillingness to participate in the sexual conduct.
+The law will consider the victim incapacitated if he or she did not have the mental ability to understand the nature of the sexual acts, or if the victim was physically incapable of indicating their unwillingness to participate in the sexual conduct.
 Common examples of these charges may arise from the use of alcohol or date rape drugs, both of which can make it impossible for a victim to legally consent to sexual conduct.

 Modern sexual assault laws cover nonconsensual sexual contact that occurs between any sex and between people of any age.
 For example, most sexual assault laws cover involuntary sexual contact occurring between two men, two women or two children, etc., not just an adult man and woman.

 Most states have made sexual assault the umbrella term for other crimes, such as rape and unwanted sexual contact.
 Some states distinguish between crimes involving penetration and crimes involving coerced or involuntary touching, making the former an aggravated or first-degree sexual assault and the latter a lower-level sexual assault.